MalkareddyJithender/React-course-2-expensify-app/readme.md

 git log -- print git commits

+git remote - to view the git remotes

+git remote -v - to view verbose output

 ---------------------------------------------------------------------------------------
 # why do we set/use environment variables in our expensify project?
 1.we don't wanna share our secret data so in place of that we use the env variables.